 - Speaking of Rob, he mentions two failed previous marriages, making Gloria the third...
 Rule of Three cubed!

-- Spoiled Brat: Lenny's sons, Greg and Keithie, started out as this, but over time, they learned to have fun without technology.
+- Spoiled Brat: Lenny's sons, Greg and Keithie, start out as this, but over time, they learn to have fun without technology.

 - Suspiciously Similar Substitute

 - As noted on the main page, Kevin James' role might have been intended for SNL alumnus Chris Farley.

 - Salma Hayek as the Rich Bitch fashionista?
 Was the role intended for Eva Longoria?